kazwak/til/README.md

-# til
-Today I Learned
+# Today I Learned
+This notes on diary the learned things related to my work.
+I'm getting forgetful:)